N5GEH/n5geh.platform/README.md

         cp docker-compose.yaml.EXAMPLE docker-compose.yaml

-4. You may the docker-compose.yaml or *.conf to you preferences.
-But the functionality will then left to you.
+4. You may adjust the docker-compose.yaml or *.conf to your preferences.
+But the functionality will then be left to you.

-  **Note:** Some changes may require the modification of Makefile that comes along or other depending services!
+  **Note:** Some changes (such as renaming services) may require the modification of the Makefile that comes along or other depending services!

-5. Start each service either using the commands provided in the Makefile make deploy or directly with docker command docker stack deploy -c docker-compose.yaml fiware
+5. Start each service either using the commands provided in the Makefile make deploy
+Note, that this is only a shortcut for executing
+        docker stack deploy -c docker-compose.yaml fiware

   **Note:** There are dependencies among the enablers.
 Within the startup procedure always start with the **mongoDB** first followed by the **Context-Broker**.
-These two act as the brain of the plattform and manage all context.
+These two act as the brain of the platform and manage all context.